Anthony Volpe: 2024

 Volpe worked to refine his offense in the offseason, leveling his swing to improve his bat control in the upper part of the zone.
 He quickly improved his offensive profile to start the 2024 season, cutting his strikeout rate in half while increasing his walk rate and on-base percentage through the first two months of play.
 On April 1, 2024, he recorded his first four-hit game.
 In May, he recorded a 21-game hitting streak, the longest by a Yankees player in over a decade.
 The streak cemented his role as the team's regular lead-off hitter through the first half of the season.
 He was moved down in the lineup in July following a long offensive slump.
 He finished the regular season with a .243 batting average, .657 OPS, 12 home runs, 60 RBI, and 28 stolen bases.

 In his first postseason, Volpe recorded a .287 batting average and .815 OPS with five stolen bases.
-In Game 4 of the 2024 World Series, he hit a grand slam, becoming the first player with four RBIs and two stolen bases in a World Series game.
+In Game 4 of the 2024 World Series, he hit a grand slam, becoming the first player with four RBI and two stolen bases in a World Series game.

 2025

-Volpe's first career multi-homer game was on July 19, helping the Yankees to come back from five down to beat the Braves, 12–9.
+Volpe's first career multi-homer game was on July 19, helping the Yankees to come back from five down to beat the Atlanta Braves 12–9.
 He made 153 appearances for New York during the regular season, hitting .212/.272/.391 with 19 home runs, 72 RBI, and 18 stolen bases.
 On October 14, following the Yankees' elimination in the postseason, Volpe underwent surgery to repair a partially torn left labrum which he had played part of the year with.

+2026

+Volpe began the season on the injured list to continue recovering from the shoulder surgery he previously had.
+On April 14, Volpe began his rehab assignment in Double-A Somerset.
+After the rehab assignment ended, Volpe was optioned to Triple-A Scranton/Wilkes-Barre before being recalled by the Yankees several days later.
+On August 4, he was optioned back down to Triple-A Scranton/Wilkes-Barre following the promotion of George Lombard Jr. On September 10, he was called up to the Yankees after Jazz Chisholm Jr. suffered an injury.
+He started his first career game at second base and hit a grand slam and finished with 3 hits and 5 RBIs in his first game back in a 10-3 win against the Colorado Rockies.